manubungei/manubungei/README.md

-Hello, I'm Emmanuel Bungei!, a passionate Data Scientist from Nairobi, Kenya.
+Hello, I'm Emmanuel Bungei!, a Data Scientist from Nairobi, Kenya.
-- I’m interested in Artificial Intelligence and currently working on awesome Data Science projects.
+- I’m interested in Artificial Intelligence and currently working on some Data Science projects.

 <!---
 manubungei/manubungei.